f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     Commit complete.

-You can also view the current lacp configuration for each LAG by issuing the **show running-config lacp** CLI command.
+You can also view the current LACP configuration for each LAG by issuing the **show running-config lacp** CLI command.
 This will show all the LACP parameters such as the system priority, name, interval, and lacp-mode for each LAG.

 .. code-block:: bash